 Enjoy lunch at Le Relais de Grepissot (7 Chemin de Grepissot) for excellent regional cuisine.

-Enjoy dinner at one of the city’s newly opened bistros, Le Chien de Pavlov or Miles, both headed by inspired young chefs.
+Enjoy dinner at one of the city’s newly opened bistro, Le Chien de Pavlov, headed by inspired young chefs.
 Consider getting tickets for an opera or ballet performed at the exquisite Grand Théâtre de Bordeaux, one of Europe’s last and oldest wooden-frame opera houses.
 Have a nightcap at Night Plage on the Grand Hôtel’s roof, or stroll to one of the many lively piazzas, like Place Saint-Pierre or Place du Parlement, to take in the local scene.
 Another hot spot is the rooftop bar at Mama Shelter hotel; the crowd is young, hip and fun.

 Day 5: Bordeaux